NVIDIA/cloudai/README.md

 # CloudAI Benchmark Suite

 ## Project Description
 CloudAI benchmark suite aims to develop an industry standard benchmark focused on grading Data Center (DC) scale AI systems in the Cloud.
+The primary motivation is to provide automated benchmarking on various systems, including Slurm, Kubernetes (K8S), and proprietary systems.
+Currently, CloudAI supports Slurm with enroot.

+## Key Concepts
+### Schemas
+CloudAI operates on four main schemas:

+1. **System Schema**: Describes the system, including the scheduler type, node list, and global environment variables.
+2. **Test Template Schema**: A template for tests that includes all required command-line arguments and environment variables.
+This schema allows users to separate test template implementations from systems.
+3. **Test Schema**: An instance of a test template with custom arguments and environment variables.
+4. **Test Scenario Schema**: A set of tests with dependencies and additional descriptions about the test scenario.

+These schemas enable CloudAI to be flexible and compatible with different systems and configurations.

+## Supported Systems
+- **Slurm with Enroot**
+- Future support planned for:
+  - Kubernetes (K8S)
+  - Proprietary systems

 ## Quick Start
 First, ensure you have access to the docker repository.
 This is a manual step: